raj0ds/Rajeev_Anand_resume/README.md

    ###### Certifications
    ###### Contact info

-## 2. Two projects as sample of the works
+## 2. Projects as sample of the works

 ## 3.Testimonials of Certificates and badges Earned